Mark Howe: Professional career

 When the NHL and WHA merged in 1979, one of the four WHA teams left standing were the Whalers, who changed their name to the Hartford Whalers.
 In the 1979 NHL Expansion Draft, the Boston Bruins, who held his NHL rights, attempted to reclaim Mark Howe; however, the Whalers used a priority selection to retain him.
 Due to a gentlemen's agreement between the Whalers and the Red Wings, Detroit opted not to exercise their right to reclaim Gordie Howe; the Wings also opted not to reclaim Marty, whose rights they had previously acquired from Montreal.
 As a result, Mark, his father and his brother were able to play one more season together with the Whalers, this time in the NHL.
-The 1980–81 season proved to be one of Howe's best.
+During that season, Howe was moved over to the defenseman position for the first time in the NHL prior to a December game against the Buffalo Sabres.
+He ended up with 80 points in 71 games while finishing fifth place in Norris Trophy voting.
+Howe played the left wing position for the season, which proved to be one of Howe's best.
 Howe was a mid-season All-Star, and in the fall, he appeared for the US national team at the 1981 Canada Cup tournament.
+It was his last as a full-time left winger before moving to defenceman on a permanent basis.

 Howe was involved in one of the more memorable injuries in NHL history.
 On December 27, 1980, he slid into the pointed metal center of the net and cut a five-inch gash in his rectal area.
 He was essentially impaled in an injury that nearly ended his career.
 Following a lawsuit by Howe, the NHL changed the design of its nets so that there would no longer be a center portion that jutted up toward the goal line.
 He lost 21 pounds and his stamina suffered after requiring a liquid diet to avoid intestinal infections.
 After Whalers management lost faith in Howe, he requested a trade, and was moved in a four-player deal that also involved draft picks, to the Philadelphia Flyers.